Sustainability Ambassador Program FAQs

 How will I be recognized for completing the program?

-Once you complete the program to become an ambassador, you will receive a certificate, a virtual mark (file) that you can use on your email signature or a personal website, and you will be listed on the program website.
-You will be invited to an awards ceremony.
-Your supervisor will also receive a letter acknowledging your success and thanking them for their support.
+Once you complete the program to become an ambassador, you will receive a certificate, a virtual mark (see right) that you can use on your email signature or a personal website, and you will be listed on the program website.
+You will also be invited to an annual recognition ceremony in the fall.
+Your supervisor will receive a letter acknowledging your success and thanking them for their support.
 Other potential recognition opportunities include news articles and program testimonies.

-We hope that Sustainability Ambassadors will continue to serve as a liaison and partner to the Office of Sustainability, and as peer educators and networkers for the campus.
+We hope that Sustainability Ambassadors will continue to serve as liaisons and partners to the Office of Sustainability, and as peer educators for the campus.
 We will continue to send you communications to share within your work unit and other campus affiliations.
-You will also receive invitations to participate in events and help with programs, or to connect with staff or students looking for advice and mentors.
+You are invited to share news, successes, and challenges with us too so we may continue to highlight and support you.
+You will also receive invitations to participate in events and help with programs, or to connect with new ambassadors looking for advice.